 (You may use the eBook for the course if you prefer.
-Page numbers for the readings are provided for both editions of the textbook and supplemental text info is provided on Blackboard.
-See Readings Map for more details.)
+Page numbers for the readings are provided for all 3 editions of the textbook and supplemental text info is provided on Blackboard.
+See Readings Map for more details at end of syllabus.)